christina-k-francis/optimal-stargazing-locator/README.md

 ## Usage Example

-1. Open the Optimal Stargazing Locator web app
+1. Open the Optimal Stargazing Locator web application
-2. Enter your location in the search bar or use the Selector Tool click on any location on the map
+2. Enter your location in the search bar or use the Selector Hand Tool to click on any location on the map
-3. View the Stargazing Conditions grade (A-F) for tonight and upcoming days
+3. View the Stargazing Conditions grade (A-F) for tonight and upcoming days in that region
-4. Explore interactive light pollution, precipitation, cloud cover, and helpful temperature and relative humidity data layers
+4. Explore interactive light pollution, precipitation, and cloud cover map layers
 5. Plan your stargazing trip accordingly!

 ## Feedback